 "The turaco is a status symbol of Zulu royalty.
 A bird of immense diversity; each species distinguishes itself by its unique and brilliant plumage, a fitting metaphor for the vision and quality of the artists we represent."

-In addition to Turaco's work with Toussaint - including a 14-date tour of the UK in 2014 and the development of 2015's hugely successful Roots & Herbs, a 15-date festival tour celebrating the 25th anniversary of the death of Art Blakey - Turaco also represents pianist/composer Robert Mitchell.
-Tom was instrumental in setting up Mitchell's landmark 2014 London Jazz Festival premiere of his evening-length Invocation for Robert's ensemble Panacea, the Bournemouth Symphony Chorus and Goldsmiths Big String at Queen Elizabeth Hall.
-Other affiliated artists include the multi-faceted David Lyttle and trombonist Dennis Rollins.
+Since starting work with Jean, Turaco music has been instrumental in developing numerous career successes for Toussaint, including a 14-date tour of the UK in 2014, the development of 2015/16's hugely successful Roots & Herbs, a 100-date tour celebrating the 25th anniversary of the passing of Art Blakey, and the follow up project "Brother Raymond," Toussaint's 11th album to be released in 2018 with a 20-date tour of Europe.
+In addition to the work with Toussaint, Tom was instrumental in setting up Robert Mitchell's Invocation project, including a landmark 2014 London Jazz Festival premiere of the work, including the ensemble Panacea, the Bournemouth Symphony Chorus and Goldsmiths Big String at Queen Elizabeth Hall.
+Other affiliated artists include Cleveland Watkiss and Camilla George.
 Further information and future plans can be found at www.turacomusic.com

 Tom's music lies at the core of his activities with Turaco.
-Not only does the company represent Tom's three musical projects, but these combine the talents of those he works with and represents.
-All three projects display Tom's dual purpose of enlightening audiences to the artistry of profound masters while learning from elders and performing alongside them in his ensembles.
+Not only does the company represent Tom's musical projects, but these combine the talents of those he works with and represents.
+All projects display Tom's dual purpose of leading audiences to the artistry of profound masters while learning from his elders and performing alongside them in his ensembles.

 "My first album featured my own compositions but my reverence for this music has set me on a continuing journey to find and consolidate my own voice.
 In my projects I am working tirelessly towards that goal."

-Tom has an impressive array of credentials for someone only four years into his career.
-In addition to six UK tours as a leader - the most recent featuring the Leeds College's Head of Jazz Studies, Jamil Sharif - in 2014, Tom toured as a sideman throughout Ireland with the formidable trumpet star Terrell Stafford.
-Around that same time, Tom was commissioned by Birmingham Jazz to compose Harrison's Film Music Project.
+Tom has an impressive array of credentials for someone only six years into his career.
+In addition to his work as a bandleader, Tom has worked profically as a sideman, having toured with trumpet master Terell Stafford, bass virtuoso and educator John Goldsby and NEA Jazz Master Jamey Aebersold.
+In 2014, Tom was commissioned by Birmingham Jazz to compose Harrison's Film Music Project.
 The highly-praised premiere, featuring Robert Mitchell, was the beginning of their musical relationship.
 That same year Tom was a featured guest soloist alongside the powerful and iconic American rap artist Talib Kweli on a track from David Lyttle's MOBO-nominated album Faces.

 Hendrix opened the way to Miles Davis, Cannonball Adderley, Ornette Coleman, John Coltrane and Charlie Parker.
 At 18, he dropped the oboe and took up the saxophone.
 His other influences include Lester Young, Joe Henderson, Ben Webster, Johnny Hodges, Joe Lovano and Sonny Fortune, a recent discovery that shows the openness to continue to learn and grow through exposure.
 The world of education remains important to Tom who credits his teachers at Trinity, particularly Martin Speake, Julian Siegel and Mark Lockheart, for much of his understanding of the music.
 In addition to teaching privately, Tom also teaches 6-13 year olds in a prominent London school.
-Since 2013 he has also led masterclasses: most recently at Leeds College in connection with the Sonny Fortune project.
+Since 2013 he has also led masterclasses at some of the UKs most prestigious conservatoires, including Leeds College of Music, Royal Welsh College of Music and Drama, Trinity Laban Conservatoire and Southampton University.

 "I want to be able to reach people, to communicate the essence of jazz at its most profound: the joyfulness and abandon of dancing music, the soul of the blues, the transcendent energy and spirituality of the avant-garde.
 I want to communicate these things with such freshness and originality that it will seem as if they had never existed before."